dmpe/django-wohn/docs/index.md

 This documentation providers a high-level overview of Django-Wohn, aka Melive.xyz, project.

-# Project Includes
+## Project Includes

-- Django for backend
+- DJango for backend
-- DJango `/graphql` API endpoint (alternative to REST API) for querying (GET) and mutations (POST/DELETE) of DJango models
+- `/graphql` API endpoint (alternative to REST API) for querying (GET) and mutations (POST/DELETE) of DJango models
 - Vue.js for frontend
--
 - Azure Cloud for KeyVault, Storage and VMs.
-See later dedicated section here.
+See later dedicated section in `development` section.

-# Progress so far
+# Progress so far:

 ## General

-- [x] Start using milestones based on weeks, [here](https://github.com/dmpe/django-wohn/milestone)
+- [x] Start using milestones based on weeks [here](https://github.com/dmpe/django-wohn/milestone).

 ## DevOps environment
 - [x] Setup working DevOps working environment